Skip to main content

 • Phone: digits only (e.g. "+1 (555) 123-4567""15551234567")

-Returns a HashedIdentity dict with only the keys that successfully hashed (hashed_email, hashed_phone), so it’s safe to spread into a user dict.
+Returns a HashedIdentity dict with only the keys that successfully hashed (email_hash, hashed_phone), so it’s safe to spread into a user dict. email_hash is the canonical email field — it matches the email_hash used by the Index /search API.

 Lead forms